Essential Oil Haven

 5. Plant Therapy Essential Oils

-6. Now Essential Oils
+6. REVIVE Essential Oils

 7. Rocky Mountain Essential Oils

-8. Ovvio Oils
+8. Aura Cacia Essential Oils

 If you’d like to know more about any one of those oil brands, just click on the link with the name.
 It will get you to a full company review about that particular oil brand.
 In this list, I have included only essential oil brands that I have personally tested so if you have any questions about them, you can send in a comment below and I’ll be able to help you with an answer.